asharma567/spotify_problem/README.md

 # spotify_problem

-I wrote in efforts to helpout a friend with an take-home from Spotify.
-I also thought it would be a great way to practice some techniques I wasn't familiar with at the time.
+I wrote in efforts to helpout a friend with a take-home from Spotify.
+I also thought it would be a great way to practice some techniques and further buildout my took_kit i.e. cool tools.

 Namely--
 - threadpooling